marisarpo/horizons-week02/day1/1_horello/README.md

 [ss-05-a]: ./screenshots/05-full.png
 [ss-05-b]: ./screenshots/05-zoom.png

-## Phase 6: More advanced layout and images
+## Part 6: More advanced layout and images

 - [Screenshot (full)][ss-06-a]
 - [Screenshot (zoom)][ss-06-b]
 - [Screenshot (buttons zoom)][ss-06-c]
 - [Live][live-06]

-In this (final!) phase we're going to add a last content section with text, some app store badges (because all real startups have apps, right?), a new button, and one more image.
+In this (final!) part we're going to add a last content section with text, some app store badges (because all real startups have apps, right?), a new button, and one more image.
 We'll use a different set of properties to style these buttons and image, and we'll show you how to